baijum/service-binding-documentation/docs/getting-started/quick-start.md

 the following
 [document](../creating-service-bindings/creating-service-binding)..

 By creating this `Service Binding` resource, we now have values from the database's binding metadata injected into the application container as files (that's the default behavior, but you can also inject environment variables if you prefer).
 If you check under `/bindings/spring-petclinic-rest` directory you'll see all the values from the secret resource injected there.
 In the above example, you'll find `username` and `password`.
-And the values pointed out through the annotation are also injected which includes `database`, `host`, and `password`.
+And the values pointed out through the annotation are also injected which includes `database`, `host`, and `port`.
 Finally, from the mappings, `type` is also injected.
-The application can look for `SERVICE_BINDING_ROOT` env var to find the location of `/bindings` directory.
+The application looks for `SERVICE_BINDING_ROOT` env var to find the location of `/bindings` directory.
 See the [using injected bindings](../using-injected-bindings/using-injected-bindings) section about how the values can be used from the application.